Tim Blixseth: Personal life

-Tim Blixseth has two children, son Beau and daughter Morgan, from his second wife Desiree Langlois.
-In 1981 he met and married his third wife Edra Denise Crocker, a partner in a local Roseburg-based hotel and restaurant business called Choo-Choo Willy's.
-Crocker had two children from a previous marriage, Julie Barve and Matthew Crocker.
-Blixseth married his fourth wife Jessica T. Ferguson Kircher after his 2009 divorce.
+Tim Blixseth has two children, son Beau and daughter Morgan, from his third wife, Edra Crocker Blixseth, whom he married in 1981.
+Edra Denise Crocker, at the time, was a partner in a local Roseburg-based hotel and restaurant business called Choo-Choo Willy's.
+Crocker had two children from previous marriages, Julie Barve and Matthew Crocker, whom Blixseth adopted.
+He then married his fourth wife Jessica T. Ferguson Kircher after his 2009 divorce.
 In 2016 Ferguson served Blixseth with divorce papers while he was serving jail time for contempt of court.

 Blixseth's third divorce from wife Edra Denise Crocker was first touted in 2009 as a case study in amicable separations where the two hashed out their agreement over wine at a Hollywood hotel without attorneys.
 However, wife Edra and creditors later claimed Blixseth duped her into taking on debt-encumbered assets while keeping cash and siphoning off liquid assets for himself.
 The debt burden which accompanied Ms. Crocker's portion of the divorce settlement subsequently forced her and the Yellowstone Club business into bankruptcy.

 While initially both were quoted amicably about each other and the divorce, the tide quickly changed as the details of Ms. Blixseth's newly acquired financial debts came to light.
-Commenting on ex-husband Tim, Ms. Blixseth told the New York Times in 2009, "I would rather feel the cold steel of a revolver in the roof of my mouth and pull the trigger than to ever think about living a day with that man again."
+Commenting on her ex-husband, Ms. Blixseth told the New York Times in 2009, "I would rather feel the cold steel of a revolver in the roof of my mouth and pull the trigger than to ever think about living a day with that man again."